Selling a House with Asbestos: What Are the Key Considerations?

 What Are the Cost Considerations for Asbestos Testing and Remediation?

 Asbestos testing and removal in California can be costly.
 The cost is determined by the size of the residence and the number of tests required.
 When selling a house containing asbestos, homeowners should factor these costs into their budget.
-Removal expenses might be costly, necessitating the use of professionals to ensure that the work is done safely and legally.
+Removal expenses might be costly, necessitating professionals to ensure the work is done safely and legally.
 Planning ahead of time for these expenses helps to manage the financial impact.

 Risk Management: Assessing Liability and Safety Concerns